 Looking to advance your career as a director of people?
-We’ve got a step-by-step guide that you can follow to target your goals to become a director of people.
+We’ve got a step-by-step guide that you can follow to target your goal to become a director of people.

 A director of people is responsible to plan, develop, directing, leading, and implementing the work policies, and carrying out activities in human resources or any other department inside an organization.